wangwenx190/dynamic-desktop/.github/ISSUE_TEMPLATE/bug_report.md

 **Log file**

-See `dd.log`(32 bit) or `dd64.log`(64 bit) besides the executable file.
+See `debug.log` besides the executable file.
 If the content of the log file is too long, please upload the file itself instead of just paste it here.

 **Screenshots**